How to Lose Belly Fat Fast: 7 Effective Tips Based on Science

 - Improve your insulin sensitivity

-- Help to burn fat
+- Help your burn calories

 - Speed up your metabolism

-- Depress the production of cortisol
+- Lower your body’s production of cortisol

 - Give you more energy

 Omega 3 fatty acids are in oily fish, and eating 2-3 servings of fish per week is recommended.
 Add salmon, sardines, or anchovies to a leafy green salad for an obesity-fighting meal your physician will approve of.

 Eating protein does more for you than helping you build muscle; it also assists in reducing fat gain (7).
 That’s because protein is very filling.
 Proteins also decrease your appetite and have the highest thermogenic effect of all the macronutrients.
 Your digestive system burns more calories processing it than fats or carbs.

 Combined with strength training, protein also can help reduce belly fat.
 That’s because muscle burns five times as many calories as body fat.
 So, the more muscular you are, the leaner you will be!